 The first few minutes of your workday are critical to your productivity for the next eight hours.

-If you show up late to the office or get engrossed into an overflowing inbox, you could be thrown off and have time focusing for the rest of the day.
+If you show up late to the office or get engrossed into an overflowing inbox, you could be thrown off and have trouble focusing for the rest of the day.

-Some common traps can reduce your productivity within the first 10 minutes of your workday.
+Some common traps that can reduce your productivity within the first 10 minutes of your workday include:

-Having a meeting – Morning meetings are a waste of your cognitive resources.
-If you can make sure they’re scheduled for low energy times like the mid-afternoon, unless you know they require a ton of mental energy.
+Morning meetings are a waste of your cognitive resources.
+If you can, make sure they’re scheduled for low energy times like the mid-afternoon, unless you know they require a ton of mental energy.